giswqs/leafmap-book/CONTRIBUTING.md

 ## Write Documentation

-Geospatial Data Science with Microsoft Planetary Computer and Leafmap could always use more documentation, whether as part of the official Geospatial Data Science with Microsoft Planetary Computer and Leafmap docs, in docstrings, or even on the web in blog posts, articles, and such.
+Leafmap and Jupyter: Geospatial Data Science with Python could always use more documentation, whether as part of the official Leafmap and Jupyter: Geospatial Data Science with Python docs, in docstrings, or even on the web in blog posts, articles, and such.

 ## Submit Feedback